shwaybotx/penguinofliberty/README.md

 # Penguin-of-Liberty theme version 1.52

-This is an animated sddm theme with mood music, city and penguin sounds with dark humor
+This is an animated sddm theme with mood music, city and penguin sounds with dark humor.
+In the background image there is an image of the statue of liberty turned penguin, with a penguin login officer asking for a password.
+The sound track that plays in the background has sounds like ocean waves, gun shots, emergency vehicles and other city sounds.

 # Extract and Change Permission